Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 4. Establish a Routine

-Dogs need structure and are creatures of habit, and establishing a routine will help with the bonding process.
-A daily routine will allow your dog to learn what to expect from you and what is expected of them, which only strengthens your relationship.
+For some dogs, establishing a routine can help with the bonding process.
+A daily routine will allow your dog to learn what to expect from you and what is expected of them.
 Ensure you communicate consistently with your dog using the same cue words so that your dog will learn what you want from them.

 5. Give Plenty of Rubs and Cuddles